Get tips for finding a matching partner to maximize your GivingTuesday fundraising.

 Having a matching funds donor secured early on allows both your nonprofit and your donor to get the most benefit out of your partnership.
 You can start campaigning and getting the word out about your matching funds partner months ahead of time, and drive more donations than ever.

-Organizations that are a part of the GlobalGiving community will have access to $500,000 in matching funds that will be used to match more than $1 million raised on #GivingTuesday.
+Organizations that are a part of the GlobalGiving community will have access to $1,200,000 in incentive funds that will be distributed to participants proportionally based on final fundraising totals.

 Featured Photo: Support the Education of 38,000 Students in India by Teach for India

 Get Free Tips + Tools in Your Inbox

 Subscribe to get the best content from the Learn Library in your inbox once per month.